BCDevOps/openshift-wiki/docs/HowTo/SecurityConsiderationsForDevOps.md

 **Payment Card Industry Compliance (PCI-DSS)**

 Our OpenShift implementation is **NOT** PCI-DSS compliant.
 If you wish to host an application on OpenShift that needs to perform financial transactions, please refer to the following:  https://developer.gov.bc.ca/Payment-Card-Processing-for-OpenShift-Applications
+Some teams have decided to host PCI-scoped applications on-prem (non-OpenShift) or on a cloud based service (AWS, Azure, etc) to avoid linkages with government systems not under their control.

 **Training/Support**